Smal Immigration Law Office

 English По-русски

 Below, we provided a brief but very useful overview regarding a Fiancée Visa Process.
-We summarized answers to frequently asked questions (FAQs) we receive daily from clients in our immigration law practice.
-We hope that you will find it helpful too!
+We summarized answers to frequently asked questions (FAQs) we receive daily from our clients.
+We hope that you will find this information helpful too!

-If you have any additional questions or need legal assistance, you can contact our immigration attorney directly at Attorney@law-visa-usa.com or/and you can schedule a telephone consultation with our immigration attorney.
-(P.S.: Foreign languages - We speak fluent Russian, and can communicate directly with your Russian or Ukrainian fiancée throughout the entire process).
+If you have any additional questions, would like to schedule a legal consultation or need legal assistance, you can contact our immigration attorney directly at Attorney@law-visa-usa.com or/and you can schedule a telephone consultation with our immigration attorney.
+We speak fluent Russian, and can communicate directly with your fiancée from Russia, Ukraine, Belarus, Kazakhstan or other Former Soviet Union country throughout the entire process.
+In most cases, we can email and call them directly to instruct them in regard to the proper documentation and visa application process.

 Fiancé(e) visa or K-1 visa can be used by a U.S.A. citizen to bring to the U.S.A. his or her foreign fiancé(e) for the purpose of marriage.
-Upon arrival in the U.S.A., a foreign fiancé(e) must either marry his/her American fiancé(e) or leave the country.
+Upon arrival in the U.S.A., a foreign fiancé(e) should either marry his/her American fiancé(e) within the first 90 days after arrival in the United States, or must leave the country.
 If the couple changed their mind and decided not to marry, fiancé(e) visa status cannot be changed to any other visa/status in the USA.
-If the couple did not get married within the 90 days following the entry of a foreign fiancé(e) to the USA, then foreign fiancé(e) must leave the USA and go back to her or his native country.
+If the couple did not get married, then the foreign fiancé(e) must leave the USA and go back to her or his native country.
+This visa is a Petitioner-specific, and issued only to those who show a true intent to get married.

-The petition shall be filed with one of four USCIS Service Centers in the USA.
-The petition has to be supported by certain documentation and copies of many documents, for example: forms G-325A (Biographic information), one from each party; birth certificate of American citizen; or Report of Birth Abroad of a Citizen of the United States; or Certificate of Naturalization of American citizen; passport of American citizen; birth certificate of a foreign fiancée; passport of a foreign fiancée; evidence of ability to marry (e.g. evidence that the parties are unmarried, single, divorced or widowed; over 18 years of age; etc); evidence that parties met in person within the previous 2 years (e.g. photos together, letters, tickets, itinerary, etc); evidence of seriousness of fiancée relationship and intentions to get married (e.g. emails, letters, chats; photos of a couple together; personal declarations; letters of intent to get married; wedding invitations; honeymoon plans, for example, contract with the resort; etc).
+The petition has to be supported by certain documentation and copies of many documents, for example: Forms G-325A (Biographic information), one for each party; birth certificate of American citizen; or Report of Birth Abroad of a Citizen of the United States; or Certificate of Naturalization of American citizen; passport of American citizen; birth certificate of a foreign fiancée; passport of a foreign fiancée; evidence of legal ability to marry (e.g. evidence that the parties are unmarried, single, divorced or widowed; over 18 years of age; etc); evidence that parties met in person within the previous two (2) years (e.g. photos together, letters, tickets, itinerary, etc); evidence of seriousness of fiancée relationship and intentions to get married (e.g. emails, letters, chats; photos of a couple together; personal declarations; letters of intent to get married; wedding invitations; honeymoon plans, for example, contract with the resort; etc).

-When a fiancée visa petition is approved by the USCIS (the Department of Homeland Security) it will be transferred to the NVC, National Visa Center (the Department of State).
+When a fiancée visa petition is approved by the USCIS (Department of Homeland Security) it will be transferred to the NVC, National Visa Center (the Department of State).
 After that, the approved petition is sent to the appropriate US Embassy or Consulate abroad, usually, in the native country of the foreign fiancé(e).
-The US Embassy or Consulate will contact the fiancée by sending her/him a packet with the forms and information required to prepare for the interview.
+Typically, the US Embassy or Consulate will contact the foreign fiancée directly by sending her/him a packet with the forms and information required to prepare for the interview.

-Below, is the list of some of the required documents for the fiancée visa interview in the US Embassy or Consulate:
+Below, is the list of some of the required documents for a fiancée visa interview in the US Embassy or Consulate in the foreign fiancée’s home country:

 • Valid and unexpired passport;